marcorosso768/marcorosso768.github.io/_pages/en/talks.md

       <span class="separator">|</span>
       <a href="/es/presentaciones/" hreflang="es">presentaciones</a>
   </div>
-description: <i>This section documents invited talks, conference presentations, workshops, and related academic discussions.
-I use these venues to present work at different stages—early ideas, work in progress, and completed papers—often tailoring the emphasis toward identification, mechanisms, and external validity depending on the audience.</i>
+description: <i>Invited talks, conference presentations, and workshops where I have presented my work, each listed with the paper presented.
+Upcoming events are marked as such, and book discussions and other academic events are listed separately.</i>
 nav: true
 nav_order: 2
 ---